 The good news is that origami paper is inexpensive and a pack will last you a long time!

 I love projects that only require minimal supplies.
-This project only has 2 supplies!
+You only need square paper!

 The key to origami is to follow each step exactly before moving on to the next step.

 Start off by taking your 6-inch origami paper and fold it in half.

 Keep the paper folded.
 Pull the top right-hand corner over to form a triangle on the top half of the paper.
 Crease this fold.

 Make another diagonal fold with the left corner (similar to what you did in the previous step).
 Be sure to crease it.

 The top corners can be unfolded because they have been creased.
 Now fold the lower right corner and crease it.

 Now unfold the lower right corner.
 It is time to fold the lower left corner just like you have done the other 3 corners.
 Crease it.